Liam Payne, Cheryl Romance: Former 1D Star Admits She Was His Teenage Crush

-Liam Payne and Cheryl always tease their fans with sweet photos of themselves on social media but they rarely talk about their romance or address rumors surrounding their relationship and The X Factor judge’s pregnancy.
+Liam Payne and Cheryl always tease their fans with sweet photos of themselves on social media, but they rarely talk about their romance or address rumors surrounding their relationship and The X Factor judge’s pregnancy.
 However, the former One Direction member has finally spoken about Cheryl for the first time during a candid interview.

 Liam, aside from living the luxurious life of a pop star, got the woman of his dreams, because that is literally what Cheryl is to him.
 In an interview with Rollercoaster magazine, the 23-year-old pop star revealed that the former Girls Aloud member was his crush as a teenager.